AWitry/ActorSimulator/README.md

 # ActorSimulator
-Java interface based simulator for parallel actor programs
+Java interface based simulator for parallel actor programs.
+Functionality is intentionally incomplete, and will be expanded as the course progresses.